ligurio/blog/_posts/2015-01-21-testing-of-ubuntu.md

 a stable foundation to build things.
 The 6 month releases are stable, but are more of an intermediate stepping stone between LTS releases.
-Each 6 month cadence begins with an update of all downstream software into the ubuntu repository.
+Each 6 month cadence begins with an update of all downstream software into the Ubuntu repository.
 Much of this occurs by syncing with Debian unstable, but package updates can come from many sources.
 From there, traditionally a UDS (Ubuntu developer summit) event would occur which allowed teams to plan and share there work for the next cycle.
 These events have been